JohnDeved/fasting-notes/README.md

 - Motivational: Reddit describes a "Woosch" effect.
   - The name we give to a very common occurrence where you are eating right and doing everything you are supposed to do but no weight loss happens for several days and then all of a sudden, you lose 3-5 lbs. in a single night.

-## some potential dangers
+## Some potential dangers
 - keto-flu can be a problem for beginners.
 What causes it and how to prevent it?
   - Listen to your body.
 If you ever get hungry or feel sick/bad during a fast, you should abort.
 - you should always keep your minerals in check.
 Using the right amount of supplements in the right way is an important thing to keep in mind.
   - there are 3 important minerals: sodium, magnesium, and potassium (in German kalium).
   - Some minerals are fat-soluble, which means they need fat to be absorbed by the body.
 These minerals include vitamins A, D, E, and K.
   - However, Sodium, magnesium, and potassium are water-soluble minerals, which means they do not need fat to be absorbed by the body.
-- [☑︎](https://www.youtube.com/watch?v=g8IGRyTdrOs) you need to balance fasting with refeeding and nourishing your body.
+- [☑︎](https://www.youtube.com/watch?v=g8IGRyTdrOs) You need to balance fasting with refeeding and nourishing your body.
 Just like you can overtrain with exercise, you can over-fast.
   - the most healthy way to do a fast for losing weight is doing a few days of fasting followed by short breaks.
 This allows your body to rest and does not ever put you at risk of mineral depletion or refeeding syndrome.
 - [☑︎](https://youtu.be/k1OMGDnGpIk?t=640) ending your fast healthy is important. after longer times of fasting, the refeeding syndrome can even be deadly.
   - [☑︎](https://youtu.be/k1OMGDnGpIk?t=677) You should end every fast with a light low-fat meal without carbs.
   - a light meal that is easy to digest and does not cause a sudden spike in blood sugar or insulin levels.

-## clearing up common missunderstandings
+## Clearing up common misunderstandings
 - Video "[Is Ketosis Dangerous?](https://www.youtube.com/watch?v=Dan8qtgQRi8)"
 - [☑︎](https://www.dietdoctor.com/biggest-loser-fail-ketogenic-weight-loss-study-success#:~:text=This%20is%20what%20is%20sometimes%20termed%20%E2%80%98starvation%20mode%E2%80%99.%20This%20is%20what%20people%20imagine%20happens%20as%20their%20body%20starts%20to%20shut%20down%20in%20order%20to%20conserve%20energy.%20Basal%20metabolism%20(Calories%20Out)%20falls%20and%20you%20feel%20like%20crap.)[☑︎](https://www.dietdoctor.com/fasting-affects-physiology-hormones#:~:text=described%20in%20fasting.-,Noradrenaline,-Noradrenaline%20levels%20are) "starvation mode" is a myth, fasting does not trigger it or anything like it.
   -  [☑︎ Dr. Jason Fung (MD) writes](https://www.dietdoctor.com/fasting-affects-physiology-hormones#:~:text=48%20hours%20of,but%20instead%20increased.): [...]
 48 hours of fasting produces a [3.6% increase in metabolic rate](https://www.ncbi.nlm.nih.gov/pubmed/14066725), not the dreaded metabolic ‘shut-down’. [...]
 Resting metabolism is NOT decreased but instead increased.